charlesmulder/charlesmulder.net/index.md

 I am vegetarian.

-I practice yoga and aikido.
+I practice yoga and aikido and swimming.

 I compost and recycle.